Teodor92/interview-questions/questions/GeneralWarmUp.md

 ## 10. Whose blogs or podcasts do you follow?
 Do you blog or podcast?

-## 11. Tell me about some of your hobby projects that you've written in your off time.
+## 11. Tell me about some of your hobby projects that you've written in your off time

 ## 12. What is the last programming book you read?

-## 13. Tell me about 3 times you failed.
+## 13. Tell me about 3 times you failed